manan76v/FlavorCraft/README.md

 Recipe Hub – Discover Your Next Favorite Dish!
 Recipe Hub is a modern, responsive, and visually appealing recipe landing page designed for food lovers and home cooks.
-Built using HTML, CSS, and Bootstrap, this project showcases a stylish layout with multiple sections like featured recipes, cuisines, food blogs, and a newsletter sign-up – all designed to improve the user's browsing experience.
+Built using HTML, CSS,JS and Bootstrap, this project showcases a stylish layout with multiple sections like featured recipes, cuisines, food blogs, and a newsletter sign-up – all designed to improve the user's browsing experience.

 ✨ Features